Skip to content Skip to navigation menu

 • Measuring your room or space allows you to work out how many packs of flooring you’ll need to complete the job.

-• Measure the length and width of the room in metres, then multiply these two measurements to get the area in square metres.
+• Using a tape measure, the length and width of the room in metres, then multiply these two measurements to get the area in square metres.

 • If your room requires multiple measurements due to its shape, you’ll need to divide it into rectangular areas and work out their individual square-meterage.
 Then add these together to get the total area of your room.